 The strongly emerging Oppo unveiled its new Reno telephone series earlier this month in its home country of China.
 Most attention went to the Oppo Reno 5G, the first 5G smartphone of the brand.
-It is also the world’s first mobile phone with an oblique pop-up camera, which gives this device an extra stylish appearance that will certainly attract young people.
+It is also the world’s first mobile phone with an oblique pop-up camera, giving this device an extra stylish appearance that will attract young people.
 The worldwide introduction will take place in Switzerland on 24 April.
 More Reno models may also be introduced at that time.

 Oppo smartphone with notch and dual camera